Artspiderinvest12/-tma-autotest-infra-showcase/ARCHITECTURE.md

 ### VLM-Based Agent

-The exploratory layer is driven by an open-source VLM-based agent core that can reason over the visible browser state and use browser tools to move through the interface.
+The exploratory layer is driven by an open-source VLM-based agent (created from CodeAgent smolagents) core that can reason over the visible browser state and use browser tools to move through the interface.

 The agent follows a reasoning + action paradigm: